ChandlerJayCalkins/dnd_spellbook_maker/README.md

 - `years` Must be followed by a nonnegative integer.
 - `special`

+Examples:

+`casting_time: actions 1`

+`Casting_Time: bonusaction`

+`CASTING_TIME: Minutes 10`

+`cAsTiNg_TiMe: REACTION "which you take when you see a creature within 60 feet succeed an attack roll"`

 ### Range
 `range:`

 The distance / area that this spell can target things within.
 Can be one of the following values:
-- `self` This value can optionally be followed by an AOE (area of effect) value.
-Valid AOE values:
+- `self` This value can optionally be followed by an AOE (area of effect) value (details on AOEs below).
+- `touch`
+- A distance value (details on distances below).
+- `sight`
+- `unlimited`
+- `special`

+AOE (area of effect) values define a volumetric shape that a spell's effect takes place in.
+They can be one of the following values:
 - `line` Must be followed by a distance value (details on distances below).
 - `cone` Must be followed by a distance value.
 - `cube` Must be followed by a distance value.
 - `sphere` Must be followed by a distance value.
 - `hemisphere` Must be followed by a distance value.
-	- `cylinder` Must be followed by two distance values.
+- `cylinder` Must be followed by two distance values, the first representing its radius, the second representing its height.

-- `touch`
-- A distance value (details on distances below).
-- `sight`
-- `unlimited`
-- `special`
+Distance values are self explanitory.
+They are defined by a positive integer and a string representing the unit of measurement of that distance.
+Valid distance values are:
+- `feet` Must be followed by a nonnegative integer.
+- `miles` Must be followed by a nonnegative integer.

+Examples:

+`range: feet 120`

+`RANGE: Self`

+`RaNgE: self cone feet 15`

+`Range: self cylinder feet 15 feet 60`

+`ranGe: special`

 ### V / S Components
 `has_v_component:` / `has_s_component:`

-Whether or not the spell has a verbal / somantic component.
+These two fields determine whether or not the spell has verbal / somantic components.
 Must be either `true` or `false`.
+Alternatively, these fields can just be placed in the spell file without any colons or value to represent `true`, or not be placed in the spell file at all to represent `false`.

+Examples:

+`has_v_component: true` or `has_v_component`

+`has_v_component: false` or just not having the field in the file.

+`has_s_component: true` or `has_s_component`

+`has_s_component: false` or just not having the field in the file.

 ### M Components
 `m_components:`

 The material components for the spell.
 If the spell has material components, its value should be text inside of quotes that does not go to a new line.
-If the spell does not have any material components, its value should be `none`.
+If the spell does not have any material components, its value should be `none` or you can not include the field in the spell file for the same effect.

+Examples:

+`m_components: "A piece of string and a bit of wood"`

+`m_components: none` or just not having the field in the file

 ### Duration
 `duration:`